Are you looking for the best things to do in Chichester?

 The site itself was accidentally discovered in 1805, during the construction of a new home on the grounds of the ancient Roman ruin.

 The palace is the largest Roman residence north of the Alps.

 The highlight are the outstanding mosaics, many of which look as though they were constructed in the last few years let alone thousands of years ago.

 The gardens at the site are spectacular, meticulously laid out and tended they create a beautiful backdrop to this important historical attraction.

 Chichester Festival Theatre

-Housed in a Grade II Listed building, the theatre first opened in 1962.
+Housed in a Grade II Listed building, the Chichester Festival Theatre first opened in 1962.

-Compared to many of Chichester attractions this a fairly new addition.
+Compared to many Chichester attractions this is a fairly new addition.